committee of management

 Ko Bobby Morehu ahau

-Over the years, I’ve developed my work ethic from my father, who was very meticulous about the presentation of our village.
+I have a passion for Māori development and well-being and appreciate the huge shoes I must fill to continue this whānau legacy!
+Over the years, I have developed my work ethic from my father, who was very meticulous about the presentation of our village.
 I have that same passion.
-I am the Committee member directly on site and because of this, I take enquiries and watch over our whenua.

 Ngā mihinui

-• Tena koutou katoa e rau rangatira mā,
+Tena koutou katoa e rau rangatira mā,

 He uri tēnei o Iapeta Morehu raua ko Arapera Aperahama